codingforpleasure/customized-workspace/Ubuntu/useful-resources/dart.md

    const int myConst = 2; # Constant variables are immutable final int myConst = 3; # Final variables are immutable
 ```

+Only const variables can be used to compute a compile time constant.
+Compile-time constants are constants whose values will be determined at compile time

 ## Enum